2017 Annual Conference

 Professional Learning Days complement the Council's Annual Conference and regional meetings.
 These are held in Terms 1, 2 and 4 each year.
 Each professional learning day reflects the need for specialised professional learning, professional discussion, position development, networking, Principal support and information dissemination.

 Reference groups and interest groups, consisting of Principals from a wide variety of educational environments and viewpoints from across the state, have been specially formed within Council to relate to the various portfolios and directorates of DoE or to focus on specific areas of DoE or school operation, or particular areas of educational interest to the Council.
 These groups consult with officers of the DoE in an advisory and/or advocacy role, and respond to concerns and issues raised by district councils.
 Reference groups and interest groups are organised into larger teams linked directly to one or more members of the State Executive.

 The reference groups currently in operation include: Curriculum 7-10, Curriculum 11-12, Assessment and Reporting, Vocational Education in Schools, Distance Education, Rural Education, Information Technology, Student Welfare, Student Leadership, Special Education and Integration, Aboriginal Education, Leadership, Principal Support, Student Data and Accountability, Staff Efficiency and Conduct, School Saftey and Security, Occupational Health and Safety, Finance and Administration, Legal Services, Asset Management, Staffing and Personnel, Industrial Relations, Institute of Teachers.

-The Council also employs a Professional Officer, an Executive Officer and a Website Manager to support the Council's operations.
+The Council also employs an Executive Officer, a Director of Professional Learning, a Professional Officer,and a Website Manager to support the Council's operations.
 All are recently retired Principals with wide experience in the Council's operations.